-The New Middle East Blog is the blog of The Centre for Islamic and Middle East Studies (CIMS), which is an interdisciplinary research centre at the University of Oslo that aims to promote understanding of key developments within the Middle East and the Islamic world through a range of academic approaches.
+The New Middle East Blog is the blog of The Centre for Islamic and Middle East Studies (CIMS), an interdisciplinary research centre at the University of Oslo that aims to promote understanding of key developments within the Middle East and the Islamic world through a range of academic approaches.
 Any opinions expressed on the blog are the views of the individual authors and do not necessarily reflect the views of CIMS.

 Areas of study